 8.11.1.1.2 Appropriate filtration must also be applied if turbidity of the source water immediately before the first or only point of disinfectant application exceeds 5.0 nephelometric turbidity units (NTU).
-If the turbidity exceeds the limit, the installation must provide notification in accordance with Paragraph 8.16. as soon as possible, but no later than 14 calendar days after the violation, and undertake corrective action.
+If the turbidity exceeds the limit, the installation must provide notification in accordance with Paragraph 8.16 as soon as possible, but no later than 14 calendar days after the violation, and undertake corrective action.

-8.11.1.2 Disinfection must achieve at least 99.9 percent (3.0-log) inactivation of Giardia lamblia cysts and 99.99 percent (4.0-log) inactivation of viruses by meeting applicable CT values, as shown in Tables 8.12 through 8.29.
+8.11.1.2 Disinfection must achieve at least 99.9 percent (3.0-log) inactivation of Giardia lamblia cysts and 99.99 percent (4.0-log) inactivation of viruses by meeting applicable CT values as shown in Tables 8.12 through 8.27, or UV dose requirements as shown in Table 8.28.
 Note that ultraviolet (UV) disinfection converts hypochlorite to chloride.
 Therefore, log removal for chlorine disinfection residual following UV disinfection is available only if chlorine is added to re-establish a disinfectant residual.